 Hunt the Northern Lights

-This is because the northern part of the island is particularly cold and can get particularly dark due to the region being so remote.
-Since the Northern Lights appear under very specific conditions, we recommend that you book a spot on an Aurora Borealis tour departing from Akureyri if you’re not sure when or where to look for this natural phenomenon yourself.
+The northern part of the island is particularly cold and remote, ideal for viewing the Northern Lights.
+Booking an Aurora Borealis tour from Akureyri is recommended if you’re not sure where to look for this natural phenomenon.

 Have a Soak in the Myvatn Nature Baths